sharifrahmanie/MBMethPred/README.md

 * `CV`    The number of folds for cross-validation.
 It should be greater than one.
 * `Threshold`   The threshold for deciding class probability.
 A value greater or equal to zero and less than one.
 * `NCores`    The number of cores for parallel computing.
 * `NewData`  A methylation beta values input from the ReadMethylFile function.

 ## Artificial neural network model

 The `NeuralNetworkModel` is a function to train an artificial neural network model to classify medulloblastoma subgroups using DNA methylation beta values.
 Please uncomment the following lines and run the function.
 If it is the first time you run this function, set the InstallTensorFlow parameter to TRUE.
-It will automatically install the Python and TensorFlow library (version 2.10-cpu) in a virtual environment then set the parameter to FALSE.
+It will automatically install the Python and TensorFlow library (version 2.10-cpu) in a virtual environment and then set the parameter to FALSE.

 ### Usage